Robert Spillane: Early life

 Spillane was born and grew up in Oak Park, Illinois, and attended Fenwick High School.
 He played both running back and linebacker for the football team at Fenwick.
 Rated a 3-star “athlete” recruit due to his success at multiple positions, Spillane committed to play college football for Western Michigan over offers from Cincinnati, Northern Illinois, Purdue, Syracuse, and Toledo.
 Spillane was originally recruited to play running back for Western Michigan before eventually switching to linebacker.

 College career

-Spillane played four seasons for the Western Michigan Broncos, appearing in 47 games (40 games).
+Spillane played four seasons for the Western Michigan Broncos, appearing in 47 games (40 starts).
 During his college career, Spillane accumulated 312 tackles (32.5 for loss), 10 sacks, four interceptions, five pass breakups, three forced fumbles and two fumble recoveries.
-He was named second-team All-Mid American Conference (MAC) selection in his junior season after recording 111 tackles, including 10.5 for loss, three sack, three interceptions and two forced fumbles.
-As a senior, Spillane was again named second-team All-MAC after compiling 88 tackles, 11 of which were for loss, 1.5 sacks and an interception, which he returned 35 yards for a touchdown.
+He was named second-team All-Mid American Conference (MAC) selection in his junior season after recording 111 tackles, including 10.5 for loss, three sacks, three interceptions and two forced fumbles.
+As a senior, Spillane was again named second-team All-MAC after compiling 88 tackles, 11 for loss, 1.5 sacks and an interception, which he returned 35 yards for a touchdown.